Hugo House director resigns amid calls for racial equity

 Swenson’s resignation is effective immediately, according to a news release from Hugo House.
 “We have a lot of work to do as an organization to address our failures around equity and inclusion,” board president Dick Gemperle wrote.

+Swenson, who said in the news release that she supports Hugo House’s mission and believes her departure will enable the organization to move forward with building a more inclusive and equitable future, could not be reached for comment.
+Under her tenure, the organization says, Hugo House saw nine years of steady growth, and moved to a new home on Capitol Hill in 2018.
+According to Hugo House’s annual tax filings, Hugo House’s net assets have grown from $234,432 in 2012 to $6,708,419 in 2018, the most recent available tax-year information.
+The majority of that growth has come from donations.

 Writer and Hugo House teacher Shankar Narayan, a member of the Writers of Color Alliance (WOCA), which sent the original July letter calling for greater transparency and equity, said Swenson’s resignation is a step in the right direction, but not sufficient to address all the changes needed at Hugo House.

-Over 180 Hugo House teachers, he said, have pledged to join a strike in the coming weeks if they don’t see significant progress beyond Swenson’s resignation.
+(The WOCA signatories included Washington state Poet Laureate Claudia Castro Luna and Seattle Civic Poet Anastacia Renee, among others.)

 “This was the bare minimum, creating the conditions for change,” Narayan said.
 “We had been trying to work with the board for seven months prior to this on a set of transformative changes and switched to call for Tree’s resignation only when it became clear she was an obstacle.”